Bike Seoul's

 - Be a defensive cyclist.
 Watch out for distracted bikers and walkers.

 - Kids are unpredictable.
-When you spot one, slow down!
+Slow down when you spot one!

 - Creating medians between bike and pedestrian lanes.